 Our price includes private guides and drivers, accommodation, camping gear and cooking equipment for trekking, entrance fees, all travel permits, and tax.
 Other expenses are up to you, such as tips for guides and drivers, souvenirs, alcohol, internal flights, and flights to Tibet, as well as travel insurance.
 A single room supplement is needed for single travelers.

-We will provide you with a comfortable local vehicle with four-wheel drive or a 7-seat mini-van (based on availability).
+We will provide you with a comfortable local vehicle with a four-wheel drive or a 7-seat mini-van (based on availability).
 Another private car will be arranged for camping gear and cookers.

 During the tour, you will be accompanied by your personal driver and your professional English-speaking tour guide.
 They will give you any necessary help such as setting up a tent or cooking.